matt-ramcharan/DeepLearningGenomicMed/README.md

 # DeepLearningGenomicMed

-# This project is on indefinate hiatus
+# This project has been superseded by <https://github.com/matt-ramcharan/DeepLearningGenomicMed>

 ## Todo